 The company became well established as a major manufacturer of plastic cases, sewn cases and tool organizers.
 It numbered some of the leading tool kitters among its clients along with a solid base of Fortune 500 companies.
 The company purchased another plastic case manufacturer to increase its market share in that market.
 At the same time, C.H Ellis moved some of its sewing requirements to Jamaica and the Dominican Republic to reduce costs.

 2001 - Present

-During this time period the company expanded its CAD-CAM manufacturing capabilities, added a Gerber machine for cutting cloth and foam, a waterjet and a new former.
+During this time period the company has acquired four companies and expanded its CAD-CAM manufacturing capabilities, added a Gerber machine for cutting cloth and foam, a waterjet, CNC Router and a new MAAC former.